An Equivariant Tensor Product on Mackey Functors: Proof of the Main Theorem

-\end{proof} We end this section with a proof of the Main Theorem. \begin{proof}[Proof of the Main Theorem] For all subgroups $H$ of $G$ and $H$-Mackey functors $\M$, let $\ngh\M$ be the $G$-Mackey functor defined in Definition \ref{nghdef}.
+We end this section with a proof of the Main Theorem. \begin{proof}[Proof of the Main Theorem] For all subgroups $H$ of $G$ and $H$-Mackey functors $\M$, let $\ngh\M$ be the $G$-Mackey functor defined in Definition \ref{nghdef}.
 Then define the norm functors $\ngh\co \mackh \to \mackg$ by $\M \mapsto \ngh\M$.
-These maps satisfy all properties given in the Main Theorem by Theorems \ref{is_a_functor}, \ref{composable}, and \ref{nghsm}. \end{proof}
+These maps satisfy all properties given in the Main Theorem by Theorem \ref{is_a_functor}, Corollary \ref{composable}, and Theorem \ref{nghsm}. \end{proof}